 As anyone can clearly see, the effects of alcohol dependence can be troubling.

 Alcohol Dependence Treatment

 No one has to wait until they have full-blown alcoholism before they seek help.
 Alcohol dependence treatment is the best way to eliminate problems before they become too severe.
-At Gateway Foundation facilities, we treat alcohol dependency as though the individual has an alcohol addiction.
+At Gateway facilities, we treat alcohol dependency as though the individual has an alcohol addiction.

 If the patient needs time in our Withdrawal Management program to get past the effects of alcohol dependence, we will monitor him or her.
 Even during outpatient alcoholism treatment, the patient will get an opportunity to go through therapy, looking for causes.
 The ultimate goal of treatment is to prepare the patient to better cope with life’s issues and remain abstinent.

-With facilities throughout the US, Gateway Foundation is a non-profit organization that strives to help addiction sufferers.
+With facilities throughout the US, Gateway is a non-profit organization that strives to help addiction sufferers.
 Our primary focus is custom care for patients, built around recovery concepts like 12-Step Facilitation.
 We offer a wide range of treatment services for individuals of all ages.
 With a mindset on holistic and evidenced-based treatment, we provide the following addiction treatment programs:

 - Residential and Outpatient Treatment options

 - Intensive Outpatient and Partial Hospitalization Programs

 - The use of CBT, DBT, and MAT modalities